This guide describes a feature called User ID which lets you accurately measure your unique users across multiple devices.

 Benefits of User ID

-- View the User ID for each visit: the Visitor Log and the User Profile both display the User ID on screen next to the IP address.
+- View the User ID for each visit: the Visits Log and the User Profile both display the User ID on screen next to the IP address.
 This makes visualising users very convenient.

 - Easily segment your traffic to show one particular user: use a Custom Segment to display at once all the actions performed over time by a particular User on your website.